FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Experimental Setting and Implementation

 \subsubsection{GANs}

-In our experiments, we employ three GANs, \ie, StarGAN \cite{choi2020stargan}, STGAN \cite{liu2019stgan}, and StyleGAN \cite{karras2019style}, since they achieved the state-of-the-art performance in faces manipulation.
-StyleGAN can reconstruct a given face and generate a new face.
-Both StarGAN and STGAN involve partial synthesis including facial attributes editing (\eg, wearing eyeglasses, changing hair color) and expression manipulation (\eg, smile, scared).
+In our experiments, we employ DeepFaceLab \cite{petrov2020deepfacelab} for identity swap, Face2Face \cite{thies2016face2face} for face reenactment, STGAN \cite{liu2019stgan} for attribute editing, and StyleGAN \cite{karras2019style} for entire synthesis, since they achieved the state-of-the-art performance in DeepFake creation.
+DeepFaceLab provides a framework for face swapping, Face2Face can transfer facial expression to target image, STGAN edits facial attributes (\eg, wearing eyeglasses, changing hair color) in a fine-grained manner, StyleGAN can reconstruct a given face and generate a new face.